wayandandae/lhl-bar-chart-project/README.md

 - Customizable title text

 ### Known Issues / Bugs
+- Bars of different data sets not coloured accordingly.
+- No $document.ready() implementation.

 ### Features on the Roadmap but Not Implemented Yet
 - Data label placement options: User can choose which part of the bars (top, centre, bottom) to display data labels.
 By default, data labels are rendered at the top of the bars.